Resonant Inelastic X-ray Scattering Study of Ca$_3$Ru$_2$O$_7$: Methods

 \section{Methods}

-High quality single crystals of \biCa\ were grown by the floating zone techniques~\cite{FukazawaPhysB00,snakatsujiJSSCHEM2001}, aligned \textit{ex situ} by x-ray LAUE and cleaved \textit{in situ} using the top-post method.
+High quality single crystals of \biCa\ were grown by the floating zone techniques~\cite{FukazawaPhysB00,snakatsujiJSSCHEM2001}, aligned \textit{ex-situ} by x-ray Laue and cleaved \textit{in-situ} using the top-post method.
 XAS and RIXS~\cite{amentRMP2011} measurements were carried out at the ADRESS beamline~\cite{ghiringhelliREVSCIINS2006, strocov2010high} of the Swiss Light Source (SLS) at the Paul Scherrer Institut.
 The scattering geometry is indicated in Fig.~\ref{fig:fig1}(a).
 A fixed angle of 130$^\circ$ between incident and scattered light was used.
-In-plane momentum ${\bf{q}}_{||}=(h,k)$ is varied by controlling the incident photon angle $\theta$.
+In-plane momentum ${\bf{q}}_{||}=(h \, 2\pi/a,k \, 2\pi/b)$ is varied by controlling the incident photon angle $\theta$.
 In this work, the reciprocal space is indexed in tetragonal notation.
 Grazing and normal incidence conditions refer to $\theta\approx 90^\circ$ and $0^\circ$, respectively.
-Linear vertical (LV) and horizontal (LH) light polarizations were used to probe the oxygen $K$-edge at which an energy resolution of 22.5~meV (Gaussian standard deviation $\sigma$) was obtained.
-Elastic scattering throughout this work is modelled by a Gaussian lineshape with $\sigma$ set by the energy resolution.
-The presented data is collected at the base temperature $T=20$~K unless otherwise indicated.
+Linear vertical (LV) and horizontal (LH) light polarizations were used to probe the oxygen $K$-edge at which an energy resolution of 22.5~meV (Gaussian standard deviation $\sigma$) on \biCa\ spectra was obtained.
+Elastic scattering is modelled by a Gaussian lineshape (see Appendix C for details) with $\sigma$ set by the energy resolution.
+The presented data on \biCa\ is collected at the base temperature $T=20$~K unless otherwise indicated.
+Our experimental setup for XAS and RIXS measurements on \biCa\ is equivalent to that previously used for measurements of \Ca. Additionally, the energy resolution is comparable in both experiments and the minor base temperature differences (16 - 20 K) are negligible compared to the magnetic and electronic transitions in the two systems.
+Therefore, results on the two compounds are directly comparable.